awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

 1. Install the AWS CLI on the local computer\.
 See instructions for your operating system in [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

 1. Install Git on the local computer\.
 To install Git, we recommend websites such as [Git Downloads](http://git-scm.com/downloads) or [Git for Windows](http://msysgit.github.io/)\.

 **Note**
 CodeCommit supports Git versions 1\.7\.9 and later\.
+Git version 2\.28 supports configuring the branch name for initial commits\.
 We recommend using a recent version of Git\.
 Git is an evolving, regularly updated platform\.
 Occasionally, a feature change might affect the way it works with CodeCommit\.
 If you encounter issues with a specific version of Git and CodeCommit, review the information in [Troubleshooting](troubleshooting.md)\.

 1. From the terminal or command line, at the directory location where you want to clone the repository, run the git config \-\-local user\.name and git config \-\-local user\.email commands to set the user name and email for the commits you will make to the repository\.
 For example: